-A FTER that they voyaged until they came to a sea, thin and misty like a cloud, so that it seemed as if it could not support their boat.
+A FTER that they voyaged until they came to a sea, thin and misty like a cloud so that it seemed as if it thin and misty like a cloud, so that it seemed as if it could not support their boat.
 As they sailed over, it was transparent to their gaze, and they beheld underneath it roofed strongholds and a beautiful country.
 Also they saw a huge, monstrous beast, in a tree that was surrounded by herds and flocks, beside which sat a man armed with shield, spear, and sword.
 And when the armed man beheld the beast he immediately fled.
 As for the beast, it seized the largest ox of the herd, and, dragging it into the tree, devoured it in the twinkling of an eye; upon that flocks and herds took to flight.
-When Maelduin and his people saw these things they were yet more terrified, for they feared they should never cross this sea without falling through it, so fine and vapour-like was it.
+When Maelduin and his people saw these things they were yet more terrified, for they feared they should never cross this sea without falling through it, so fine and vapour like-was it.